rashidRizvi98/express-md/README.md

 If you enable the experimental `watch` option, the cache is emptied every time a change is detected in your `docs` directory or any of its subdirectories.
 Because it may be resource-intensive, this option is turned off by default.
 Enabling it when you have a large set of documents or subdirectories may exhaust available file handles.
 If you only have a few documents or subdirectories, feel free to try it out.
 Contributions to improve this feature are welcome.

-## Credit where credit's due
+## Credit where it's due

-The bulk of this code was written by [@natesilva](https://github.com/natesilva) as part of the [node-docserver](https://github.com/natesilva/node-docserver) project.
+This a refactor of the [node-docserver](https://github.com/natesilva/node-docserver) project.

 ## License